MyNetworkTV: Affiliates and branding

 At launch, MyNetworkTV's affiliation base consisted of former WB or UPN affiliates.
 Along with Fox's existing UPN station group, three Tribune WB stations and three CBS-owned UPN stations signed up with the network.
 Sinclair Broadcast Group signed up 17 of their stations on March 6, 2006; this was followed by deals with Raycom Media and Capitol Broadcasting Company one day later.
 Four LIN Media stations agreed to affiliate on April 26, 2006; additional affiliation deals were later announced that placed MyNetworkTV on digital subchannels or on stations that already agreed to carry The CW, including KNVA in Austin, Texas, and KWKB in Iowa City, Iowa.
 Carriage in Miami, New Orleans, Denver and Boston was secured by July and most remaining vacancies in the top 100 television markets were filled by August.
 The Boston affiliate, WZMY-TV in Derry, New Hampshire, already filed a trademark for "MyTV" on July 6, 2005, lending to speculation it would file a lawsuit against Fox over the name.

-Most affiliates, including all stations owned by Fox Television Station (except WWOR-TV), initially utilized a naming convention including the "My" moniker and network logo, but have been downplayed following MyNetworkTV's business model shift.
+Most affiliates, including all stations owned by Fox Television Stations, initially utilized a naming convention including the "My" moniker and network logo, but have been downplayed following MyNetworkTV's business model shift.
 In particular, Cincinnati's WSTR-TV revived its former "Star 64" brand, WPMY in Pittsburgh rebranded as "22 The Point" WPNT, and KAUT-TV rebranded as "OK43", and again as "Freedom 43"; both WPNT and KAUT switched to The CW in 2023.
-Some MyNetworkTV stations have rebranded as extensions of a parent station, particularly Fox's owned-and-operated stations, such as WDCA becoming "Fox 5 Plus".
+Some MyNetworkTV stations have rebranded as extensions of a parent station, particularly Fox's owned-and-operated stations (with the exceptions of WWOR-TV and KTXH), such as WDCA becoming "Fox 5 Plus".

 By 2014, when the service acquired off-network reruns of The Walking Dead, MyNetworkTV boasted a carriage rate of 97 percent of U.S. television households.